mindspore-ai/docs/docs/mindquantum/docs/source_en/classification_of_iris_by_qnn.md

-from mindspore.nn import Adam, Accuracy                                        # Import the Adam module and the Accuracy module, which are used to define optimization parameters and evaluate the prediction accuracy respectively. from mindspore import Model                                                    # Import the Model module for building models from mindspore.dataset import NumpySlicesDataset                               # Import the NumpySlicesDataset module for creating datasets that the model can recognize from mindspore.train.callback import Callback, LossMonitor                     # Import Callback module and LossMonitor module to define callback function and monitor loss respectively
+from mindspore.nn import Adam, Accuracy                                        # Import the Adam module and the Accuracy module, which are used to define optimization parameters and evaluate the prediction accuracy respectively. from mindspore import Model                                                    # Import the Model module for building models from mindspore.dataset import NumpySlicesDataset                               # Import the NumpySlicesDataset module for creating datasets that the model can recognize from mindspore import Callback, LossMonitor                     # Import Callback module and LossMonitor module to define callback function and monitor loss respectively

 loss = SoftmaxCrossEntropyWithLogits(sparse=True, reduction='mean')            # The loss function is defined by SoftmaxCrossEntropyWithLogits, sparse=True indicates that the specified label uses a sparse format, and reduction='mean' indicates that the dimensionality reduction method of the loss function is averaging opti = Adam(QuantumNet.trainable_params(), learning_rate=0.1)                  # The parameters in Ansatz are optimized by the Adam optimizer.
 What needs to be optimized are the trainable parameters in Quantumnet, and the learning rate is set to 0.1